Rev Jack's sermon is available on video RIGHT HERE!

 ¶ This Collect is to be repeated every day, after the other Collects in Advent, until Christmas Day.

 As is oft the case, today’s propers all tie together to reinforce a point and build our understanding of what God wants and expects from each of us.
 The Collect asks for God’s help for us to accept His Help and do it His Way.
 We are asking for this because of our natural infirmities.
 By natural infirmities, I mean our sins.
-Our natural infirmities do in fact hinder us from running the race set before us, that is to make it through the trials of this world and life and onto eternal life with our Lord.
-They are a big stumbling block that we ourselves cannot overcome without significant help.
-Luckily for us we have significant help available in the form of the Holy Ghost.
+Our natural infirmities do in fact handicap us from running the race of life that is set before us.
+We are asking for His Help in removing that handicap of our infirmities, of our needless worries and sinful behavior that only hurts us, that we might be able to run ably and swiftly the race of life.

 After all, the one said to be the most dour of all, Paul, tells us to be happy.
 In his Epistle he mentioned rejoicing in the Lord always.
 Not just happy, but to REJOICE.
 REJOICE in the Lord ALWAYS and AGAIN I say REJOICE!
 How much more fun can you have?
 At the same time though Paul cautions us to be moderate in everything we do, no excesses, an even keel.
 Work hard, but maintain a time and space for our family, honor our country, and above all honor God.
 Maintain an even balance between work and play so to speak and moderation in both areas.
 However, that is nowhere near being dour; just being happy, but a cautious people.
 After all, if we eat too much, we end up paying the price for the gluttony.
 So, too, do we pay both spiritually and physically for exceeding moderation in all things.
 Paul is not trying to stop us from having fun, he is trying to help us use common sense in all things, so that we can be able to use our full faculties as God intended.
 He goes on to tell us if we think we need something, simply ask God for it!